 Sheri graduated from UNC Wilmington with a BA in Art History.
 While completing her undergraduate degree she worked as a substitute teacher.
 She then pursued a certification as a special education teacher concentrating in the areas of Learning Disabilities and Mental Retardation.
 As a special education teacher she was able to identify and adopt various assistive technology tools.
 In May 2008, she graduated with a Master of Science degree in Instructional Technology from UNCW.
 In January of 2009, Sheri began assisting faculty with online development as an Instructional Designer with the Office of e-Learning in the Academic Affairs Division.
 She is currently pursuing her Ed.D. in Educational Technology from Boise State University.

-Beth Oyarzun is a nine-year veteran mathematics teacher who earned her national board certification in 2001.
-She joined UNCW in the Watson School of Education in 2005 as one of the two Emerging Technology Liaisons, working on faculty development, teaching in the undergraduate programs and serving their outreach efforts.
-She migrated to the Office of e-Learning in May of 2010 to support all UNCW faculty in their online teaching endeavors.
+Mrs. Beth Oyarzun is a nine year veteran mathematics teacher who earned her national board certification in 2001.
+She joined UNCW in the Watson College of Education in 2005 as one of the two Emerging Technology Liaisons, working on faculty development, teaching in the undergraduate programs and serving their outreach efforts.
+She migrated to the eLearning office in May of 2010 to support all UNCW faculty in their online learning endeavors.
 Beth is a UNCW graduate in mathematics and received her MS in the Instructional Technology program.
 She is currently pursuing her Ph.D. in Instructional Design and Technology from Old Dominion University.

 Tammy Clark: Instructional Designer